Meet Your Future Instructor: Rachel Kearney, RDH, MS

 What courses do you teach online?

-The courses I teach online are in our Masters in Dental Hygiene program, which is a completely distance program.
+The courses I teach online are in our Master of Dental Hygiene program, which is a completely distance program.
 I teach courses in research and educational methodologies.

 What’s your favorite thing about teaching online?